 The Democracy and Higher Education project hosts regular conferences as well as other gatherings.

-This spring, we will host a conversation series at Duke amongst colleagues to engage respectful and honest conversations about some of the most contentious and difficult issues faced by higher education at this time of democratic peril and extreme political polarization.
+In spring 2023, we hosted a conversation series at Duke amongst colleagues to engage respectful and honest conversations about some of the most contentious and difficult issues faced by higher education at this time of democratic peril and extreme political polarization.

 We are currently planning a fall 2023 conference examining recent political battles involving the University of Florida system as well as other state colleges and universities.

-In fall 2022 we held a roundtable conversation with Michael S. Roth, president of Wesleyan University, on the role of university leadership in campus politics.
+In fall 2022 we held a roundtable conversation with Michael S. Roth, president of Wesleyan University, on the role of university leadership in national and campus politics.

 This project has its origins in a conference on Democracy and American Higher Education held in the spring of 2022.
 See the program conference here.